micronDLA/SDK/README.md

 The user may modify steps 1 and 5 according to users needs.
 Check out other possible application programs using Micron DLA hardware [here](http://fwdnxt.com/).
 The example program is located in examples/python/
-You can run the demo using this command:

-`python3 simpledemo.py <onnx file> <picture> -c <categories file.txt> -l <bitfile.bit>`

-`-l` option will load the hardware into a FPGA card.

-Loading the FPGA and bringing up the HMC will take at max 5 min.
-Loading the FPGA only fails when there are no FPGA cards available.
-If you find issues in loading FPGA check out [Troubleshooting](#11-troubleshooting-and-qa).
-After the first run, Micron DLA hardware will be loaded in the FPGA card.
-The following runs will not need to load the hardware anymore.
 You can run the network on hardware with this command, which will find the FPGA card that was loaded with Micron DLA hardware:

 `python3 simpledemo.py <onnx file> <picture> -c <categories file.txt>`